On B2B Demand Generation tools and Lead Generation Dashboards

 The report states, “Seventy-five percent of respondents from companies with revenues of more than $500 million plan to deploy a marketing performance measurement dashboard this year, almost twice the number who will invest in the next highest category of system deployment, which is lead generation and qualification.
 Marketers from smaller companies said lead generation and qualification and email campaign management would be their two top areas of system or service deployment.”

-Additionally a MarketingProfs article from last week, “B2B Demand Generation in the Age of Accountability, Measurability, and Automation” by Mike Zavershnik of Eloqua emphasizes how, “new marketing automation systems delivered as a service enable marketers to quickly scale their most successful campaigns to drive a larger flow of qualified leads.”
+Additionally, a MarketingProfs article from last week, “B2B Demand Generation in the Age of Accountability, Measurability, and Automation” by Mike Zavershnik of Eloqua emphasizes how “new marketing automation systems delivered as a service enable marketers to quickly scale their most successful campaigns to drive a larger flow of qualified leads.”

-All to often companies invest in expensive software before they fully understand the fundamental operational processes that it will be supporting.
+All too often companies invest in expensive software before they fully understand the fundamental operational processes that it will be supporting.
 This is a common theme in sales and marketing automation, CRM implementation being another good example.

-To develop a world class demand generation and lead management operation you’ll need three things:
+To develop a world-class demand generation and lead management operation you’ll need three things: